shirakaba/react-nativescript/README.md

 A quick list of my own plans (not necessarily in execution order):

-* Documentation website
-* Document workflow for React Dev Tools integration
+* Migrate to hooks
+* Build a navigation library (possibly by supporting React Navigation)
+* Finalise the plugins API
 * Conference talk 🤞

 Wishes:

 * Demo apps
 * Translated docs
-* Starter template in NativeScript Playground
 * Lots and lots of plugins
 * API compatibility with React Native (very long-term goal)
 * Compatibility with major React packages like React Navigation (may depend upon above)